yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 assert.Equal(t, expected, actual, "My special slice")
 ```

-There's also a `require` package which has the same interface as `assert`, but will stop the test
+There's also a `require` package that has the same interface as `assert`, but will stop the test
 execution if the condition isn't met.

 I use `testify` without exception in any project that is doing unit tests.
 It seems weird to me